 The above CAD model is meshed using a hex-based mesh suitable for internal flow with a fineness at level 3 and computed over 16 cores.
 This results in a total of 1,506,294 nodes and 1,326,342 volume elements.
 A natural convection heat transfer process is chosen.
 For a preliminary design analysis, it would be sufficient to assume that the flow is laminar and has reached a steady state.
 In reality, HVAC designers only need to consider the steady state rather than the initial transient state.
 Thus, the model described here is as near to reality as possible.

 The material properties for air are imported from the SimScale library.
 The initial velocity is zero while the pressure is atmospheric pressure.
 The initial temperature in the room is set at 30 °C. The conditions of the room after approximately 15 minutes (1000 sec) is reviewed and discussed.

 The customizations can begin at the assignment of the boundary conditions.
 We compare two simple scenarios to start with.
 In the first case, the inlet for colder air is above, while a passive outlet (outlet at atmosphere pressure) is provided at the bottom.
 In the second case, they are exchanged.
 In each of these cases, the walls are considered to be adiabatic or do not otherwise conduct.
-Here you can find more information on this type of boundary condition.

 Figure 2 shows the comparison of the final temperature, with the first case on the left and the second on the right.
 Though they appear to be nearly similar, the second case is a little better than the first.
 However, when comparing the velocity profiles in Figure 3, it is quite evident that the first case facilitates better air circulation, in addition to slightly higher air velocities in the room.
 Overall, it can be concluded that the second case shows more promise.